 The street outside was as busy as it had been before they'd entered the inn.
-Demons were scurrying from one building to the next, some pulling children along with them, some carrying bags of foodstuff, candles or other everyday objects that had Dylis stifling a chuckle.
+Demons were scurrying from one building to the next, some pulling children along with them, some carrying bags of foodstuff, candles or other everyday objects.
+Dylis stifled a chuckle.
 It was just so damn ordinary, this city, even if the architecture and the clothes on the people were very much foreign.

 Thais stopped and spoke with a few of them, translating each conversation into sign language.
 Dylis did her best to join in, but the conversations were either about mundane things like the weather or what they would do next, so there wasn't much to add on her part.
 Thais ended each conversation quickly, but gently and cheerfully.
 The smile on her face looked like it ached.

-Five curious citizens later they reached their destination.
-The teashop was cramped, yet cozy in the way only small cafes and bookstores could be.
-It was nothing like the teashops in the Empire, having fluffy pillows instead of chairs and cups that looked more like bowls than mugs, but the sensation of a teashop was there; a calm, soothing atmosphere that allowed Dylis to lean back into the pillows on the low marble windowsill.
-There was no glass in said window, so the only reason Dylis had come to the conclusion that it in fact was a window, was because people didn't use it to exit or enter the building.
+Five curious citizens later, they reached their destination.
+The tea shop was cramped, yet cozy in the way only small cafes and bookstores could be.
+It was nothing like the tea shops in the Empire, having fluffy pillows instead of chairs and cups that looked more like bowls than mugs, but the sensation of a tea shop was there; a calm, soothing atmosphere that allowed Dylis to lean back into the pillows on the low marble windowsill.
+There was no glass in said window.
+The only reason Dylis had come to the conclusion that it, in fact, was a window, was because people didn't use it to exit or enter the building.

 'Aren't you worried?'

 Thais looked away from the people passing by outside.
 'Worried about what?'

 'That your sister will go mad again?'
 Dylis stopped herself from winching.
 Avoiding asking rude questions would get her nowhere.
 'I mean, she did attack your own kind, not just mine.'